2023 Best Value Allied Health Professions Associate Degree Schools in the Southwest Region

 Read full report on Allied Health Professions at New Mexico State University - Carlsbad

-Tyler Junior College ranked #11 on this year’s Best Value Allied Health Professions Associate Degree Schools in the Southwest Region list.
-Tyler Junior College is a large public school located in the city of Tyler.
+Tyler Junior College landed the #11 spot in the 2023 rankings for the best value associate degree allied health professions programs.
+Tyler Junior College is a fairly large public school located in the medium-sized city of Tyler.

 With a ranking of #12, Wharton County Junior College did quite well on this year’s best value schools for allied health professions students working on their associate degree.
 Wharton County Junior College is a moderately-sized public school located in the town of Wharton.